 The 2004 Pedestrian Master Plan -- one of the first of its kind in the country -- served as a framework for implementation of new city policies related to pedestrians.
 Specifically, this plan supported the following goals: safety, accessibility, education, connectivity, streetscape, land use and public health.
 The Pedestrian Master Plan created a citywide pedestrian network; recommended pedestrian-friendly policies and identified pedestrian projects.

 The 2001 Bicycle Master Plan (PDF) update focused on the grid route system, downtown bicycling, major missing links, recreational bicycling, transit access and accommodations, advocacy and parks and trails.

-Denver Moves: Pedestrians and Trails will improve connectivity for pedestrians throughout the city of Denver.
+Denver Moves: Pedestrians & Trails will improve connectivity for pedestrians throughout the city of Denver.

 Mobility is a key ingredient to connect people to jobs, housing and a high quality of life.
 Denver is creating a safe, reliable and cost-effective transportation system, providing people with more choices and the freedom to get around town on the travel modes that meet their day-to-day needs.